irbowen/EECS481_MDE/README.md

 *David will be unavailable from 12:00-6:00*

 ### Order of attack
-1. Fine-tuning of fabric and depth detection
+1. Fine-tuning of fabric and depth detection    - BY 11/25
-2. Figuring out bounds for success/failure
+2. Figuring out bounds for success/failure      - BY 11/25
-3. How long it takes to "lock in" a circle
+3. How long it takes to "lock in" a circle      - BY 11/25
-4. Calibration/Responsiveness
+4. Calibration/Responsiveness                   - initial_buffer[] DONE / Cursor Responsiveness BY 11/26
-5. Expansion rate for objects on screen
+5. Expansion rate for objects on screen         - Easily Adjusted by changing GameIncreaseFactor in GAME.h or GAME.cpp
-6. For target game: Format and direction of game
+6. For target game: Format and direction of game  - ENOUGH DONE FOR BETA, "round variable"
-7. Pretty graphics for target game
+7. Pretty graphics for target game              - ENOUGH DONE FOR BETA
-8. Good sounds for target game
+8. Good sounds for target game                  - BY 11/24
-9. For kinect-the-dots (ktd) game, detecting continuous depth + motion
+9. For kinect-the-dots (ktd) game, detecting continuous depth + motion    - NOT FOR BETA
 10. For ktd, animation of line
 11. Generating patterns for ktd
 13. Graphics for ktd